24.2: DNA Mutations, Damage, and Repair

 25.2.6 Nucleotide Excision Repair

 Bulky DNA adducts and DNA crosslinks, such as those caused by UV light, are repaired using Nucleotide Excision Repair (NER) pathways.
 In higher eukaryotic cells, NER excises 24-32 nucleotide DNA fragments containing the damaged lesion with extreme accuracy.
 Reparative synthesis, using the undamaged strand as a template, followed by ligation of the single-strand break that results from the damage, is the final stage of DNA repair.
-The process involves the coordinated action of approximately 30 proteins that successively form complexes with variable compositions on the DNA.
-NER consists of two pathways that are distinct in terms of initial damage recognition.
-Global genome nucleotide excision repair (GG-NER) detects and eliminates bulky DNA damages throughout the entire genome, including untranscribed regions and silent chromatin.
+The process involves the coordinated action of approximately 30 proteins that sequentially form complexes of variable composition on DNA.
+NER consists of two pathways that differ in their initial damage recognition.
+Global genome nucleotide excision repair (GG-NER) detects and eliminates bulky DNA damage throughout the entire genome, including untranscribed regions and silent chromatin.

-In contrast, transcription-coupled nucleotide excision repair (TC-NER) operates when damage to a transcribed DNA strand limits transcription activity.
+In contrast, transcription-coupled nucleotide excision repair (TC-NER) operates when damage to a transcribed DNA strand impairs transcription.
 TC-NER is activated by the stalling of RNA polymerase II at the damaged sites of a transcribed strand, while GG-NER is controlled by the protein XPC, a specialized protein factor that reveals the damage.
 A schematic GG-NER process is presented in Figure (\PageIndex{17}\) below.

 Genetic mutations in NER pathway genes can lead to UV-sensitive and high-carcinogenic pathologies, such as xeroderma pigmentosum (XP), Cockayne syndrome (CS), and trichothiodystrophy (TTD), as well as specific neurodegenerative manifestations.

 Understanding Xeroderma pigmentosum has identified several genes involved in nucleotide excision repair (NER).
-The mutation of XP genes and the loss of proper nucleotide excision repair (NER) function cause the symptoms associated with the disease.
-People with XP have an impaired ability to repair bulky DNA adducts and crosslinks, such as thymine dimers, that are caused by exposure to UV light.
+Mutations in XP genes and loss of proper nucleotide excision repair (NER) function cause the symptoms associated with the disease.
+People with XP have an impaired ability to repair bulky DNA adducts and crosslinks, such as thymine dimers, induced by UV light exposure.
 People suffering from XP have extreme photosensitivity, skin atrophy, hyperpigmentation, and a high rate of sunlight-induced skin cancer.
 The risk of internal tumors in XP patients is also 1,000-fold higher.
 Moreover, the disease is often associated with neurologic disorders.
 Currently, there is no effective treatment for this disorder.

-The detection of bulky DNA lesions during NER is particularly challenging for a cell, which can be solved only through highly sensitive recognition that requires multiple protein components.
+The detection of bulky DNA lesions during NER is particularly challenging for cells and can be solved only through highly sensitive recognition that requires multiple protein components.
 In contrast to BER, where a damaged base is simultaneously recognized and eliminated by a single specialized glycosylase, specialized groups of proteins are responsible for the recognition and excision of the lesion in NER.
 In eukaryotic NER, universal sensor proteins perform the initial recognition of the total range of bulky damages.
 In the case of TC-NER, it occurs when RNA polymerase II, the transcribing enzyme, is stalled by damage.
-In GG-NER, these are complexes of the XPC factor and the DDB1-DDB2 heterodimer (XPE factor), which enhance the repair of UV damage.
+In GG-NER, these are complexes of the XPC factor and the DDB1-DDB2 heterodimer (XPE factor) that enhance UV damage repair.
 In general, NER recognition of damage is a multistep process involving several proteins that form near-damaged complexes of variable compositions.
 The process is completed by the formation of a preincision complex ready to eliminate a damaged DNA fragment by specialized NER endonucleases.

-In a eukaryotic cell, after the stable XPC/DNA complex forms during the initial recognition of damage, NER is performed by a repairasomea complex of variable composition and architecture consisting of a large number of subunits.
+In a eukaryotic cell, after the stable XPC/DNA complex forms during the initial recognition of damage, NER is carried out by a repairasome, a complex of variable composition and architecture comprising many subunits.
 Individual subunits of the complex have insufficient affinity and selectivity to the substrate (DNA containing bulky damage).
 The situation changes when specific protein complexes are established at the damage site.
 A total of 18 polypeptides must be accurately positioned within two or three DNA turns when a stable structure, ready for damage removal, is formed and excision starts.
 The structure of NER-associated proteins enables them to interact with the DNA substrate and facilitates dynamic, specific protein-protein interactions.
-The changes in interactions performed by the same protein are one of the mechanisms that regulate the repair process and fine-tune the complexes, providing high-precision nucleotide excision repair.
+Changes in interactions mediated by the same protein are among the mechanisms that regulate the repair process and fine-tune complexes, thereby providing high-precision nucleotide excision repair.

 25.2.7 Repair of Double-Stranded DNA Breaks